fooooter/drain/README.md

 `response_headers` is a HashMap containing every header, that will be sent in response.
 It's a mutable reference, so that you can simply append a header to existing ones.
-Its best use cases are redirections using `Location` header and changing content type to JSON, for example.
+Its best use cases are redirections using `Location` header and changing content type to JSON, for example. `Content-Type` header must be set explicitly, otherwise an empty page will be returned.

 ### Redirections